 - Be creative! 🙂

-- 2 tbsp fish sauce (adjust to taste)
+- 2 tablespoons fish sauce (adjust to taste)

-- 2 tbsp maple syrup (adjust to taste)
+- 2 tablespoons maple syrup (optional, to make it sweeter)

 - grated cheese